Trustpilot

-Trustpilot Group plc, is a Danish consumer business operating a review website founded in Denmark in 2007 which hosts reviews of businesses worldwide.
-Nearly 1 million new reviews are posted each month.
+Trustpilot Group plc, is a Danish consumer business operating a review website founded in Denmark in 2007 that hosts reviews of businesses worldwide.
+Nearly one-million new reviews are posted each month.
 The site offers freemium services to businesses.
-It is listed on the London Stock Exchange, but has been criticised for the publication of fake reviews, and allowing companies to remove negative reviews.
+It has been criticised for the publication of fake reviews, and allowing companies to remove negative reviews.
+Trustpilot is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.